sailscastshq/docs.sailscasts.com/docs/pellicule/cli.md

 #### Audio Behavior

-- **Video duration is the source of truth** — audio does not affect video length
+- **By default, video duration is the source of truth** — audio does not affect video length
+- Add `-A` or `--duration-from-audio` to probe the audio file and derive the total duration from it
+- `-d` and `-A` are mutually exclusive — pick one duration source
 - If audio is **shorter** than video: audio ends, video continues (silent for remainder)
 - If audio is **longer** than video: audio is truncated to match video duration